Updated: 2 days ago

 When you think of what “white” race looks like in America, do you think of The Simpsons?
 The Brady Bunch?
 Hillary and Bill Clinton?
 Bernie Sanders?
 Donald and Ivanka Trump?
 Family Guy?
 Bing Crosby?
 Margaret Thatcher?
 If the answer is “yes,” then only 55% of America is white.
 Would you consider people who speak Spanish, identify with Latin American culture, and watch Telemundo to be white or Hispanic?

 In technical terms, it would be possible to be “bigoted” or “prejudiced” against an ethnicity, such as Hispanics, Jews, and various Muslims.
 A person can be bigoted against Italians, Germans, or Russians as well.
 Racism is a very specific form of prejudice against a person because of their visible genetic manifestations – such as morphology and skin color.
-People offer prejudice against ethnicities, cultural and political groups much more frequently.
+People offer prejudice against ethnicities, cultural and political groups much more frequently than any "racist" antagonism.
 Due to intra-Islamic rivalries, there are Muslims who are prejudiced against other ethnicities of Muslims.

 To reconcile these contradictions, we consider race in terms of ethnoracial identity, and that is what my chart accurately represents.
-It makes absolutely no sense to present ethnicities such as Middle Easterners, Jews, and Hispanics as white people occasionally in crime reports, housing data, national demographic data, or other analyses, and then single them out as minorities in other inquiries.
+It makes no sense to present ethnicities such as Middle Easterners, Jews, and Hispanics as white people occasionally in crime reports, housing data, national demographic data, or other analyses, and then single them out as minorities in other inquiries.
 Democrats hypocritically conflate these categories when it is convenient for their propaganda, as they continue to pander to ethnic minorities to beguile votes based on ego, fear, and pride rather than rational policy appeal.

 The categories black, white, Hispanic, and other encompass America’s general perception of ethnoracial identity.
 My data analysis includes greater precision, but it’s lost in a small chart, so Asians, Pacific Islanders, Dravidians, Sinhalese (and other Indians), Native Americans, North Africans, Middle Easterners, etc. are included in the “other” category.
-The Hispanic category represents all Hispanics.
+The Hispanic category represents all Hispanics - white or black.

-I believe that this ethnoracial identity ontology more accurately depicts common public perceptions of race.
-You could reproduce my chart using these assumptions, and the citations for the source data (there are numerous sources required for the estimate).
+I believe that this ethnoracial ontology more accurately depicts common public perceptions of race.
+My chart can be reproduced using these assumptions, and the citations for the source data (there are numerous sources required for the estimate).
 The citations are published within Economic Sovereignty.
 Instead, you could just cite the chart from my book, but I’d be very interested in any cross-validation of my result with other researchers who have used the same set of assumptions.